Saruar-Hosen/Saruar-Hosen/README.md

 ## Hi there 👋
-I am Saruar Hosen Shanto.MY goal is to be a developer.
+I am Saruar Hosen Shanto.My goal is to be a developer.

 - Skills: C,HTML,CSS,JAVASCRIPT
 - Education: BSC in Statistics,Dhaka College